xor-function/fathomless/async-shell-handler/README.md

 # Install

-Developed for use one a regular Ubuntu 14.04 LTS server distro.
+Developed for use on a regular Ubuntu 14.04 LTS server distro.
 To get it working run the installer as root.

 ```